bgavran/autodiff/README.md

 * Numerical checks
 * Checkpointing

 Check out the `examples` directory to see it in action!
+The newest addition is a char-rnn example where you can use a recurrent neural network to generate text.

 Everything is implemented only in Python 3.6 and numpy.